lewis785/code-test-kana/README.md

 I looked up how to easily compare two words for being one character apart, learned about the Levenshtein algorithm.
 Then I looked for an npm package which implemented the algorithm and installed it.

-To start writing the code I added a test for if start and end were the same, then implemented the code to make the test pass.
-After that I iteratively added functionality using TDD.
+I then started following TDD adding small tests one at a time.
+Once I had it working on the provided example, I went back and started refactoring the implementation.
+Thanks to the test that were create I could refactor without fearing that I would break functionality.

 ### How did you check that your solution is correct?

-I wrote a test first using the example provided in the task.
-Then I started by adding simple test cases such as, returning 0 if end word is not in the dictionary.
+I wrote a test first using the example provided in the task, if this case pass then I have a valid solution.
+While adding functionality I fold TDD and added failing test first, then added the code to make it pass.
+I repeated this until the first test passed, after that I added a few more possible paths and tests that the lengths were correct.

 ### Specify any assumptions that you have made